Bark-Community-Edition/.github/ReadMe.md

 This organization is deticated to maintaining [KyleTheScientist](https://github.com/KyleTheScientist)'s Gorilla Tag mods.
-This isn't associated with Kyle, nor is it known if we will go through with maintaining his mods.
+It isn't associated with Kyle, nor is it known if we will go through with maintaining his mods.